volrath/git-log-reporter/README.rst

 requested repositories.
 This webservice responds to ``POST`` requests using ``Content-Type: application/json``.

-*Disclaimer* This is still beta.
+**Disclaimer:** This is still beta.
 I'd recommend being careful if it's used in production.

 Installation and basic usage